No Products in Your Cart

 If there is one wood that captures the heart of traditional craftsmanship, it is Cherry Wood.
 With its silky texture, rich colour, and graceful aging process, Cherry Lumber has long been the darling of fine furniture makers and cabinetry artisans.

 Its subtle beauty deepens over time.
-What begins as a light pinkish tan gradually transforms into a deep reddish brown patina, giving every piece a story of its own.
+What begins as a light pinkish tan gradually transforms into a deep reddish-brown patina, giving every piece a story of its own.

-At The Knotty Lumber Co., we carry Cherry Wood Lumber for woodworkers who appreciate warmth, consistency, and timeless sophistication.
+At The Knotty Lumber Co., we carry Cherry Wood for woodworkers who appreciate warmth, consistency, and timeless sophistication.
 Whether you are building heirloom furniture, decorative panels, or turned bowls, Cherry brings classic charm that never fades.

 Cherry Wood comes from the Black Cherry tree (Prunus serotina), native to North America and found throughout the eastern United States and southern Canada.